Installation

 bin/redis-add redis-ms # init redis cluster redis-ms

-Remember that most modules require the [NODE] module installed first.
+Remember that most modules require the NODE module installed first.
 Check modules for detail

-PGSQL, INFRA, NODE, ETCD, MINIO, REDIS, MONGO, DOCKER, ……
+PGSQL, INFRA, NODE, ETCD, MINIO, REDIS, FERRET, DOCKER, ……